App Funding: 8 Powerful Strategies to Secure Funding for App Development

 The most important thing is that you think through each funding stage and what it will mean for your app idea, business model, and long-term goals.

-I’ve personally found a handful of startups myself; some of them were successful, others not so much.
+I’ve personally founded a handful of startups myself; some of them were successful, others not so much.
 One of my biggest downfalls was my team choice.

 While most of my cofounders are wonderful people, I got into business with people I liked rather than people who wanted to grow our ideas as aggressively as I did.
 We had a different appetite for risk and often spent hours debating the future rather than proving ourselves in the market.